lukamilosevic11/rimac-video-editor/README.md

 <br>Time needed for finishing this assignment is 48 working hours.

 # What is this? :book:
-This is a `QtQuick` (Qt5/QML) application which is part of assignment for Softrepresents a small video editor for the `Linux Ubuntu` operating system.
+This is a `QtQuick` (Qt5/QML) application which is part of assignment for Softwer Engineer role at Rimac-automobili, represents a small video editor for the `Linux Ubuntu` operating system.
 User can add several overlays to the video:
 - Numerical value Text element
 - Basic shape element with applied gradient